-We’ve mostly been blessed to have plenty of money to take care of our family of 11, but when COVID hit earlier this year, we found ourselves scrambling to figure out how to live on our newly limited income.
+We’ve mostly been blessed to have plenty of money to take care of our family of 11, but when COVID-19 hit the economy, we found ourselves scrambling to figure out how to live on our newly limited income.
 Here’s how to shift your money mindset and still afford the essentials!

-Money is a sensitive topic but I wanted to share our experience with living on a drastically limited income this year in hopes that it can help another family who may be struggling!
+Money is a sensitive topic but I wanted to share our experience with living on a drastically limited income in hopes that it can help another family who may be struggling!

 At first I was pretty panicky, but after making some serious adjustments, we’ve been able to improve our money management, and actually better enjoy the money that we do have.
 I’ve begun to recognize this little crisis for the blessing that it is, because now we’re so much better at making each dollar work for us.